SylviaOne/Repo-hub/README.md

-## What did Michael Jackson name his denim store?
-Billy Jeans!
+## Why did the opera singer go sailing?
+They wanted to hit the high Cs.